earthly/website/blog/_posts/2023-03-09-bazel-build-with-caching.md

 ---
-title: "Put Your Best Title Here"
+title: "Using a Cache to Improve Bazel Build Times"
 categories:
   - Tutorials
 toc: true
 author: Rose Chege

 internal-links:
+ - Cache
- - just an example
+ - Bazel
+ - Local Caching
+ - Remote Caching
 ---

-## Using a Cache to Improve Bazel Build Times

 [Bazel](https://bazel.build) is a tool that helps you automate the process of building and testing.
 For instance, with Bazel, you can automate the process of creating executables for [monorepo build systems](https://earthly.dev/blog/bazel-build/).